okta-awscli/okta-awscli/README.md

 `okta-awscli --profile <aws_profile> <awscli action> <awscli arguments>`
 - Follow the prompts to enter MFA information (if required) and choose your AWS app and IAM role.
-- The default Okta profile will not store your chosen IAM role, but other profiles will.
 - Multiple Okta profiles are supported, but if none are specified, then `default` will be used.